tldr-pages/tldr/pages/common/dep.md

 `dep status`

-- Add a new depedency:
+- Add a dependency to the project:

 `dep ensure -add {{project_url}}`